When buying property in Portugal, one of the first decisions investors face is whether to purchase in their personal name or through a company.

 Healthcare is another key factor.
 Portugal offers universal healthcare through the SNS (Serviço Nacional de Saúde), making it not only a great place to invest—but also to live in (SNS Official Site).

-Buying Property in Your Name
+Buying Property in Portugal Under Your Name

 Buying property in your own name is often the go-to choice for individuals planning to live in Portugal, purchase a holiday home, or invest in a long-term rental.